 - Popeyes Cajun Rice

 - 4 tablespoons butter

-- 1/2 cup dry white wine - optional of course substitute with additional chicken broth
+- 1/2 cup dry white wine or substitute additional chicken broth

 - 1 1/2 cups grated Parmesan cheese